raymcdermott/url-redirector/README.md

 # url-redirector

-A Clojure library designed to manage URL redirection using data from a JSON document stored in MongoDB.
+A Clojure application designed to manage URL redirection using data from a JSON document stored in MongoDB and cached in REDIS.

-## What redirections are supported?

-### Original Domain -> New Domain redirection

-foo.com -> bar.com

-### Original Domain -> New Domain + path redirection

-foo.com -> bar.com/place/index.html
+*IMPORTANT*: By default the application has a maximum response time of 500ms, after which it will return a HTTP status 202

-## Response: HTTP 301
+### Response: HTTP 301

 The library maps the original domain, transforms as appropriate and returns the new URL via HTTP 301